 - Plan a visit to the brand new First Americans Museum to learn about the 39 tribal nations in Oklahoma through first-person narratives, multi-media experiences and Native cuisine.

 - Break out of your routine to play tourists in your own town.
 Spend an afternoon or a whole day visiting new destinations like Scissortail Park or iconic attractions like the Oklahoma City National Memorial & Museum.
-Get inspirations from local moms in this insiders’ look at several metro districts since the streetcars makes a day downtown easier than ever.
+Get inspiration from local moms in this insiders’ look at several metro districts since the streetcars make a day downtown easier than ever.